Learn the basics of qualitative market research—when to choose it, how to select the most appropriate method, and how to execute your project

-- Researchers whose job involves leading or contributing to project design.
+- Researchers who lead or contribute to project design.

 - Client-side researchers responsible for writing RFPs and evaluating proposals.

-- People just entering the research field who want to understand the power and proper use of qualitative studies
+- People just entering the research field who want to understand the power and proper use of qualitative market research studies.

 Jeff Walkowski – Principal, QualCore.com